55 Dog Related Idioms and Phrases

 A way of saying that a person is very mean.
-This idiom can be used to describe someone who cruel or eager to fight.
-Can also be used in a slightly different context: "They say that he is meaner than a junk yard dog, but he is actually quite sweet when you get to know him".
+This idiom can be used to describe someone who is cruel, or eager to fight.
+It can also be used in a slightly different context, for example: "They say that he is meaner than a junk yard dog, but he is actually quite sweet when you get to know him".

 Meaning: not to turn on your own kind.
 Usually associated with someone disreputable.
-Often refers to one person of low repute, not turning on another person of similiar low repute.
+Often refers to one person of low repute, not turning on another person of similar low repute.